mlibrary/chipmunk/PRINCIPLES.md

 but has the benefit of keeping everything related to an object in a single location.

-### Choice of preserved metadata driven by access needs {#DigitalPreservationPrinciples-Choiceofpreservedmetadatadrivenbyaccessneeds}
+### Choice of preserved metadata driven by access needs

 *Technical and descriptive metadata is only explicitly preserved with the content if it is needed when accessing the object, which aids in